freedomofpress/securedrop/docs/tails_printing_guide.rst

 |select printer to add|

-In this example, we've connected an HP Deskjet F4200.
+In this example, we've connected an HP DeskJet F4200.
 Clicking on this printer will select it for installation, which, if successful, will display the
 following: